Buying a new build property: what you need to know

 - Existing properties are bought from the current owners, usually private individuals.
 New build homes are generally bought from the developer.

 - The sale chain is much shorter with new build properties – as you’re moving into a new property, you don’t have to worry about waiting for the previous owners to move out.

 - The amount of time you have to exchange contracts is much shorter – usually 28 days or less.

-- For the same reason, new builds are usually much more energy efficient, saving you money on your bills.
+- New builds are usually much more energy efficient, saving you money on your bills.

-- New builds themselves are often cheaper – especially thanks to government-backed schemes which encourage the purchase of new properties.
+- New builds themselves are often sold with incentives, thanks to government-backed schemes which encourage the purchase of new properties.

 Is the process for buying new builds different?

 Naturally, the differences between new build and existing properties mean there are different legal processes to go through for each.

-Your solicitor will advise you on these, but here are some of the things they should be checking on your behalf:
+Your conveyancing solicitor will advise you on these, but here are some of the things they should be checking on your behalf:

 - A structural guarantee from the developer: this will last anywhere between five and ten years.
 This is important as most mortgage providers will ask to see it.